ak-arun-career/product-compare/README.md

 ### State management approach

     - The data is fetched from the provided API endpoint using the `axios` utility.
-    - Upon a successful fetch, the data is formatted and stored as state in the following manner:
-            `All Products` --> Original/Pure data set
-            `Products Subset` --> Subset of original data after filters are applied (or) Product deleted from list `Feature Row data` --> Formatted data used to generate the feature rows
-    - The helper functions used in formatting the above sets of data are imported from './util/common.js'
     - A central data store is created in the index.js file using the `redux` utility
+    - The initial state is defined and all dispatched actions are captured by the `reducer` function, as defined in the `./store/reducer.js` file
     - All 'action dispatchers' are handled by the `mapStateToProps` and `mapDispatchToProps` functions in the `./containers/Layout/Layout.js` file
-    - The initial state is defined and all dispatched actions are handled by the `reducer` function defined in the `./store/reducer.js` file
     - All the actions are labelled as contants in the './store/actions.js' file, and imported in the action dispatch and reducer functions.
     - Following are the actions used in this application:
         - ADD_STATE --> this label is to dispatch an action upon initial fetch of the data from the API endpoint
         - ADD_PRODUCT --> this label is used to dispatch an action when a filter option is selected from the filter panel
         - DELETE_PRODUCT --> this label is used to dispatch an action when a filter is de-selected or a product is deleted from the comparison grid
+    - Upon a successful data fetch, the data is formatted and stored as state in the following manner:
+            `All Products` --> Original/Pure data set
+            `Products Subset` --> Subset of original data after filters are applied (or) Product deleted from list `Feature Row data` --> Formatted data used to generate the feature rows
+    - The helper functions used in formatting the above sets of data are imported from './util/common.js'